 In a Bochdalek hernia, your child’s diaphragm may not form as it should.
 Or your child’s intestine may get trapped in the chest cavity when the diaphragm is forming.
-This type of diaphragmatic hernia makes up 8 or 9 in 10 cases.
+This type of diaphragmatic hernia makes up about 8 in 10 cases.

 In a Morgagni hernia, the tendon that should form in the middle of the diaphragm doesn’t develop as it should.
-This type of the condition makes up 1 in 50 cases.
+This type makes up 1 in 50 cases.

-In both cases, the diaphragm and digestive tract don’t form as they are supposed to.
+In both types, the diaphragm and digestive tract don’t form as they are supposed to.

 What are the symptoms of a diaphragmatic hernia in a child?